bmwant/hapless/USAGE.md

 ## Usage

 `Hap` is a tiny wrapper around the process allowing to track its status during execution and upon completion.
+Unlike other managers it does not run any daemon process and does not require any configuration files to get started.

 `hap-alias` is either a hap id (integer identificator) or hap name (string identificator).
 Note that you need to replace this placeholder in commands below with an actual value.